MosGeo/qiyas_matlab/README.md

-# Qias - Unit conversion in Matlab
+# Qias - unit conversion in Matlab
 Unit Conversion in Matlab with the ability to quickly add new units.
 The code is based on graph theory to determine the relationships between units.
 Because of this, only one conversion factor need to be provided for each new unit.
 The code can relate to other units automatically.

 ## Why a library for a simple thing such as units?